SINNERS SAVED BY GRACE?

 Another said concerning the thought of sinners saved by grace:

 "This writing comes from my frustration with the Body of Christ accepting any wind of doctrine that sounds plausible.
 We pronounce this with such vigor, such tenacity.
-We wear it like a suite of armor, and some would even argue this point to no end.
+We wear it like a suit of armor, and some would even argue this point to no end.
 We negate the fact that the Bible itself debunks this statement time and time again, but most of us are not Bible readers; we are Bible hearers.
 Meaning we listen to the word preached, but don't search, or read the word for ourselves.

 "How many times have you heard someone say, or said it ourselves: 'I'm just a sinner saved by grace?'
 While I will admit that it sounds good and it will make for great preaching; it is not true.